builder555/PineSAM/Readme.md

     * windows by default does not allow any scripts to run in powershell.
 Make sure the zip file property is _Unblock_ and set powershell to remotesigned ([reference](https://lazyadmin.nl/powershell/running-scripts-is-disabled-on-this-system/)):<br>
     `set-executionpolicy remotesigned`
     * check that windows has not reset the permissions in powershell with `Get-ExecutionPolicy` and change it back to `RemoteSigned`.
+4. See the [Discussions](https://github.com/builder555/PineSAM/discussions) section for install tips and solutions to some common issues.

 ## 🔍 Testing